PhilHue/RADseq-locus-filtering/README.md

 In case of troubles, please contact: 'huehn@uni-mainz.de' or 'm.dillenberger@fu-berlin.de' or 'riegerb@uni-mainz.de'.

-Generating input files for site-based inference using SVDquartets
+Generating input files for site-based inference using SVDquartets:

 The python script 'filter_FcC_loci.py' and the perl script 'pyrad2fasta_edit_MGE.pl' can be used to create input data for SVDQuartets from an ipyrad loci file.
 They are not meant to be capable to achive that task alone.
 Instead they were written as small and flexible tools and are adaptable with minor effort to fulfill other tasks as well.